LordNecoh/MyPacman/README.md

   <li>RisorseProgetto (folder containing the resources necessary to run the project)</li>
 </ul>

-In the PDF file you can find some documentation for the project, but most of it is actually **the story of the devolpment** </br>
+In the PDF file you can find some documentation for the project in italian language, but most of it is actually **the story of the devolpment** </br>
 <hr>

 Inside of the "VersioniIntermedie" folder you can find snapshots of the previous versions,